Top 10 Jobs After CFA: Best Career Opportunities for CFA Graduates

 - Ability to analyze and assess various types of financial risks, including credit, market, and operational risks.

-- Expertise in using risk management software tools (e.g., SAS, MATLAB) and risk modeling techniques.
+- Expertise in risk management software tools (e.g., SAS, MATLAB) and risk modeling techniques.

-- Understanding of compliance and regulatory requirements, including Basel III, Dodd-Frank, and Solvency II.
+- Understanding compliance and regulatory requirements, including Basel III, Dodd-Frank, and Solvency II.

 - Advanced Excel skills for creating risk models and conducting scenario analysis.